The Stellar decomposition: A compact representation for simplicial complexes and beyond

-and $\#\{ i\,\, |\, l_i<u_i\} = \tDim$.
+and $|\{ i\,\, |\, l_i<u_i\}| = \tDim$.

-Given two blocks $\B:=[l_i,u_i]$ and $\B':=[l'_i,u'_i]$, $\B'$ is a \emph{face} of $\B$ if, for each dimension $i$, either their intervals overlap (i.e.\ $l'_i=l_i$ and $u'_i=u_i$) or the $i$-th interval of $\B'$ is degenerate (i.e.\ $l'_i=u'_i=l_i$, or $l'_i=u'_i=u_i$).
-Moreover, $\B'$ is a {\em proper face} of $\B$ if $\B'\neq \B$.
-Given a block \B, we refer to its 0-dimensional face of degenerate intervals $x_i = l_i$ as its \emph{lower corner} and to its 0-dimensional face where $x_i = u_i$ as its \emph{upper corner}.
+Given two blocks $\R:=[l_i,u_i]$ and $\R':=[l'_i,u'_i]$, $\R'$ is a \emph{face} of $\R$ if, for each dimension $i$, either their intervals overlap (i.e., $l'_i=l_i$ and $u'_i=u_i$) or the $i$-th interval of $\R'$ is degenerate (i.e., $l'_i=u'_i=l_i$, or $l'_i=u'_i=u_i$).
+Given a block \R, we refer to its 0-dimensional face of degenerate intervals $x_i = l_i$ as its \emph{lower corner} and to its 0-dimensional face where $x_i = u_i$ as its \emph{upper corner}.
 The above block definition describes \emph{closed} blocks.
-It can be useful to allow some faces of \B\ to be \emph{open}, especially on faces of neighboring blocks that overlap only on their boundaries.
-A \tDim-dimensional \emph{half-open} block $\B$ in $\eSpace$ is defined as
+It can be useful to allow some faces of \R\ to be \emph{open}, especially on faces of neighboring blocks that overlap only on their boundaries.
+A \tDim-dimensional \emph{half-open} block $\R$ in $\eSpace$ is defined as